Health and Safety

 Restaurants and Bars

 All restaurants and bars will reduce seating in accordance with CDC guidelines, state requirements and/or local guidance to allow for appropriate distancing between each table and between guests.
-Capacity has been reduced to 35%.
-Reservations are required for restaurants.
+Capacity has been reduced to 50%.
+Reservations are recommended for restaurants.
 No more than 6 people will be permitted to sit together at any table.

 Slot machines and slot chairs will be arranged to allow for appropriate distancing.
 Guests will be discouraged from congregating around slots.